 Be careful once you’re inside as it is a derelict building with no safety provisions.
-Don’t climb the walls and watch out for things you can trip up on.
+Don’t climb the walls and watch out for things you could trip up on.

-It’s fascinating to see how nature has begun to engulf what was once a noble building – it’s a reminder of the impermanence of man-made structures and the power of the natural world.
+It’s fascinating to see how nature has begun to engulf what was once a magnificent building – it’s a reminder of the impermanence of human-made structures and the power of the natural world.
 There’s something quite humbling about it, really.

 We loved wandering around the formerly grand building, imagining all the things that have taken place there, from romances to war wounds to family dinners.
 It’s a real sense of history around you – and this sense of history is what makes Scotland as a country so magical.

 Bring a camera when exploring this abandoned Castle in Scotland and be careful of ghosts (and other hazards…)!